 Advocacy for causes

-Some of these organisations are set up with the aim of persuading people about their ideas or views on issues, or to advocate for causes.
-This is what is meant by the term “political purposes,” which forms part of a decision of the Supreme Court of New Zealand.
+Some organisations are set up with the aim of persuading people about their ideas or views on issues, or to advocate for causes.
+This is what is meant by the term "political purposes," which forms part of a decision of the Supreme Court of New Zealand.

 In a modern democracy, many organisations want their voice to be heard on decisions and issues that are important to them and the people that they represent.

 Charities Services can only register these organisations where:

 They advance a public benefit in a similar way to a previously accepted charitable purpose, or

 The political purposes are ancillary to the organisation’s main purposes.
 This is when it is a small part of what the organisation does overall, and it is closely linked to carrying out their charitable purpose.